TuriGuilano/twitter-realtime/README.md

 > Project description

-For the  course Realtime web I created a realtime twitter stream working on Node.js with an express server and socket.io

-I created a realtime app that allows you to enter a search query which will respond with related tweets.
+For the  course Realtime web I created a realtime twitter stream working on Node.js with an express server and socket.io I created a realtime app that allows you to enter a search query which will respond with related tweets.
-This sounds pretty simple but I had a hard time figuring everything out.
-Besides that, under the surface happen a couple of actions.

 First off the app is build in Node.js.
-Uses a express server and socket.io for realtime connections.
+Uses a express server and requires socket.io for realtime connections.
 I also require a twitter package and the stream function to display all the random tweets.

 > Vision & Goal